-The Rouxpour: Step into Bourbon Street scene when you enter the world of this New Orleans themed restaurant, complete with French Quarter inspired decor and a 14-foot raw oyster bar (but that’s for another visit!).
-Choose from blacked salmon or parmesan crusted mahi mahi topped with lump crab meat to chicken or pork topped with bayou sauce.
-Finish off the evening with a special crème brulee, bringing sweet visions of the bayou.
+The Rouxpour: Step into Bourbon street scene when you enter the world of this New Orleans themed restaurant, complete with French Quarter-inspired decor and a 14-foot raw oyster bar.
+Delight in a blackened salmon or parmesan crusted mahi-mahi topped with lump crab meat to chicken or pork topped with bayou sauce.
+Cap off the evening with a sensational dessert that always pleases such as the crème brulee.